talshva/HAUV-Final-Engineering-Project/README.md

 ### Connection Overview

-- Thrusters, camera, lights, and pan-tilt servo receive control signals from the ESP32 WROOM, which is interfaced with the main PC via serial communication.
+- Thrusters, lights, and pan-tilt servo receive control signals from the ESP32 WROOM, which is interfaced with the main PC via serial communication.
 - The ESP32 is also responsible for low-level sensor readings and actuator controls.

 ## Software Configuration